Companies that use Brandwatch

 All social media management Brandwatch

-Brandwatch We detected 2,411 customers using Brandwatch and 67 customers with estimated renewals in the next 3 months.
+Brandwatch We detected 2,752 companies using Brandwatch and 170 customers with upcoming renewal in the next 3 months.
 The most common industry is Non-profit Organizations (6%) and the most common company size is 51-200 employees (23%).
-Our methodology involves discovering URLs with known URL patterns through web crawling, certificate transparency logs, or modifications to subprocessor lists.
+We find new customers by discovering URLs with known URL patterns through web crawling or modifications to subprocessor lists.
+Note: We track companies that post their own content on social media with a Brandwatch url shortener

 ⏱️ Data is delayed by 1 month.
 To show real-time data, sign up for a free trial or login